Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 The trachea is basically the dog's windpipe—a rigid tube made of muscles and cartilage rings meant to connect the dog's mouth to the lungs.
 It is located in the dog's throat but also extends to the dog's chest.
 Its main function is to transport air to the lungs and protect the airway.
 As much as the dog's trachea is fairly rigid, it may, however, weaken over time, causing it to collapse.

 The collapsed trachea cough is often triggered by excitement, exercise, eating and drinking, and irritants.
 Second-hand smoking has proven harmful to dogs in many ways, and it may aggravate coughing in dogs affected by collapsed trachea.

 This condition, however, may cause more than just coughing.
-Trouble breathing, panting, exercise intolerance, bluish gums are all worrisome signs that may also develop.
+Trouble breathing, panting, exercise intolerance, and bluish gums are all worrisome signs that may also develop.

 Causes of a Collapsed Tracheas in Dogs

 The most common candidate for this condition is the breed type (toy breeds).
 Poodles, Yorkshire terriers, and Pomeranians are breeds commonly affected.
 The predisposition for tracheal collapse appears to be hereditary.
 Other potential predisposing/aggravating factors may be the following:

 - The use of an endotracheal tube during anesthesia